What is a Sprint Backlog?

 Why Sprint Backlog is not just a subset of the Product Backlog?
-At Product Backlog level, items are never detailed at task level and makes to sense to do it in advance, but only when you will actually start working on them.
+At Product Backlog level, items are never detailed at task level and it makes to sense to do it in advance, but only when you will actually start working on them.
 Only then all the technical and functional aspects of a user story implementation are detailed and clarified together with the Product Owner and the rest of the team.

-One critical aspect in defining the Sprint Backlog is the size of it: how many items the team should agreed upon to include in the next sprint?
+One critical aspect in defining the Sprint Backlog is the size of it: how many items the team should agree upon to include in the next sprint?
 The team should know its own capacity of work, or in terms of Scrum, its' velocity.
 The velocity defines how many units of effort a team can provide during a sprint.
 In Scrum, units of effort are called story points.
 Each user story has a certain amount of story points estimated to complete.
-This concept is an abstraction of the usual man-days or man-hours type of estimations and is important because as long as the user story is not in work, is not clear which developer will work on it, and each developer has its own pace.
+This concept is an abstraction of the usual man-days or man-hours type of estimations and it is important because as long as the user story is not in work, it is not clear which developer will work on it, and each developer has its own pace.
 Estimating at the level of story-points helps on two aspects to:

 - - give an idea about the complexity of the work, in relation with other user stories;